-- $1 = \kappa_j(w)$ clearly. - $2 = \kappa_j^(\sigma)$ .
+- $1 = \kappa_j(w)$ clearly. - $2 = \kappa_j^(\sigma)$.
 The plausibility of the actions are independent between each other, there is no relative plausibility between two actions, these plausibilities are absolute and assigned once by the agent j.
 Moreover, these plausibilities are also independent from the world they can take place, as just said.
 So they are doubly independent: from the current world and from the other actions.
-This entails that in any world s where the action $\sigma$ is taking place, j will consider that $\tau$ can be performed with plausibility $\kappa_i^(\tau)$ .
+This entails that in any world s where the action σ is taking place, j will consider that τ can be performed with plausibility $\kappa_i^(\tau)$.

-$3 = -\kappa_j^w(\varphi) = \min\{\kappa_j(u); u \sim_j w \text{ and } u \in V(Pre(\sigma))\}$ .
-We relativize the ordinal assignment to the relevant worlds, that is the worlds where $\sigma$ will take place and that may correspond for j to the actual situation w.
-Indeed the former ordinal assignment $\kappa_j$ made sense only if we considered all the worlds that may correspond for j to the actual situation w.
-Indeed the former ordinal assignment $\kappa_j$ made sense only if we considered all the worlds that may correspond for j to the actual situation w.
-However, formally, now the action $\sigma$ is taking place, so j only has to consider and restrict his attention to the set of worlds where the actual situation w he dwells in) because the other ones that possibly represent the actual situation w he dwells in) because the other ones do not play a role anymore.
-So j must relativize his plausibility ordering to this set by rescaling the ordinal assignment, in order to start again and deal with the action $\sigma$ with a self defined plausibility ordering and abstract from the former one.
+$3 = -\kappa_j^w(\varphi) = \min\{\kappa_j(u); u \sim_j w \text{ and } u \in V(Pre(\sigma))\}$.
+We relativize the ordinal assignment to the relevant worlds, that is the worlds where σ will take place and that may correspond for j to the actual situation w.
+Indeed the former ordinal assignment κ_j made sense only if we considered all the worlds that may correspond for j to the actual situation w.
+Indeed the former ordinal assignment κ_j made sense only if we considered all the worlds that may correspond for j to the actual situation w.
+However, formally, now the action σ is taking place, so j only has to consider and restrict his attention to the set of worlds where the actual situation w he dwells in) because the other ones do not play a role anymore.
+So j must relativize his plausibility ordering to this set by rescaling the ordinal assignment, in order to start again and deal with the action σ with a self defined plausibility ordering and abstract from the former one.